-Icare Finland has developed the Icare® TONOLAB tonometer for laboratory research.
-The Icare® TONOLAB has been specially designed for rodent (rat /mouse) IOP measurement.
+iCare Finland has developed the iCare TONOLAB tonometer for laboratory research.
+The TONOLAB has been specially designed for rodent (rat /mouse) IOP measurement.

-The tonometer is based on a rebound measuring principle, in which a very light probe is used to make momentary contact with the cornea.
-The device is easy to use and the measurement causes none or very little discomfort to the subject.
+The tonometer is based on a rebound measuring principle in which a very light weight probe is used to make momentary contact with the cornea.
+The device is easy to use and the measurement causes little to no discomfort for the subject.
 The IOP is instantly displayed in mmHg.

 Clients who have used this product